Carpenter Insurance

 • You maintain your license.
 Some professional licenses require insurance, which means you're at risk of losing your license if you cancel your policy.
 It might be difficult or even impossible to get the license back, depending on the circumstances.

-Remember, you're responsible for any business-related losses while you don't have commercial insurance.
-That includes:
+It's important to remember that you're responsible for any business-related losses while you don't have commercial insurance.

 Find carpentry insurance quotes